+Deferred admission

 C18 Yes No

-C18 Does your institution allow students to postpone enrollment after admission? x
+C18 Does your institution allow students to postpone enrollment after admission? х

-C18 If yes, maximum period of postponement:
+C18 If yes, maximum period of postponement: 3 term (one acade emic year)

+C18

-C19 Early admission of high school students
+Early admission of high school students

-C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-No, but high school students may enroll concurrently.
+C19 Yes No

+Does your institution allow high school students to enroll as full-time, No, but high

+first-time, first-year (freshman) students one year or more before high school students

+school graduation? may enroll concurrently.

+C19 concartority.